-We base and plan our DT learning around each year groups Learning Journey and DT projects are often part of topic days or weeks.
+We base and plan our DT learning around each year groups Learning Journey.
+DT projects are often part of topic days or weeks and recorded in the form of a work book.
 Each year the children are given opportunities to develop and refine their design skills, make high quality products, critically evaluate their own work and learn new technical knowledge and language through a progressive skills based DT curriculum.

 DT is enjoyed across the school and the children enjoy the challenge of being able to produce a variety of different products from cookery to designing and making wooden structures.